zxyqq/cnocr/README_en.md

   * `*-densenet_lite_246-gru_base`: Initially available for **Planet of Knowledge** [**CnOCR/CnSTD Private Group**](https://t.zsxq.com/FEYZRJQ) members, to be open-sourced for free after one month.
   * `*-densenet_lite_666-gru_large`: Pro models, available for use after purchase.
 Purchase link can be found at [https://ocr.lemonsqueezy.com](https://ocr.lemonsqueezy.com/).

+For more details, please refer to: [CnOCR V2.3 New Release: Better, More, and Larger Models | Breezedeus.com](https://www.breezedeus.com/article/cnocr-v2.3-better-more).

 [**CnOCR**](https://github.com/breezedeus/cnocr)  is an **Optical Character Recognition (OCR)** toolkit for **Python 3**.
 It supports recognition of common characters in **English and numbers**, **Simplified Chinese**, **Traditional Chinese** (some models), and **vertical text** recognition.
 It comes with [**20+ well-trained models**](https://cnocr.readthedocs.io/zh/latest/models/) for different application scenarios and can be used directly after installation.
 Also, CnOCR provides simple training [commands](https://cnocr.readthedocs.io/zh/latest/train/) for users to train their own models.
 Welcome to join the WeChat contact group.